WILL BROWN - PROFILE

 - Craig Lowndes

-Will Brown is undoubtedly one of Australia's most exciting racing prospects.
+Will Brown is undoubtedly one of Australia's most exciting motor racing prospects.

-At age 19, he has already claimed national titles and wins across FIA Formula 4, Australian Formula Ford and the Toyota 86 Series, competing against and beating some of the best drivers in Australia.
+At age 19, he has already claimed national titles and wins across FIA Formula 4, Australian Formula Ford, Toyota 86 Series, endurance racing at Bathurst and the Peter Brock Medal awarded by CAMS, competing against - and beating - some of the best and most experienced drivers in Australia.

 He is 1 of only 5 drivers in Australian racing history to achieve 2 national circuit racing titles in the one year.